From CrossFit to HYROX: A Belltown Athlete's Story

 How we run CrossFit-to-HYROX programs at Persistence

 Persistence Athletics in Belltown runs a HYROX program that integrates with our regular CrossFit programming.
-Members can do HYROX-specific prep cycles 2 to 3 times per year (typically spring and fall) while maintaining their CrossFit routine in between.
+Members can do HYROX-specific prep cycles 2 to 3 times per year (typically spring and fall) while keeping their CrossFit routine in between.

 For the philosophy behind how we coach, see our about page.
 For our regular CrossFit programming and how it integrates with HYROX prep, see group classes.

 The pattern Aman followed is repeatable.
-CrossFitters who give themselves 12 to 16 weeks of focused HYROX prep, who add the run volume, who practice the race pace, who taper properly, almost all finish well in their first HYROX.
+CrossFitters who give themselves 12 to 16 weeks of focused HYROX prep, who add the run volume, who practice the race pace, and who taper properly almost all finish well in their first HYROX.
 The strength is already there.
 The work is closing the running and pacing gap.

 Frequently Asked Questions